 One way to avoid that nagging is to create a routine that includes putting glasses on at a specific time in the morning.
 Getting a child into a routine is helpful and may reduce fighting over many hygienic activities, like washing face and hands or brushing hair and teeth.
 A chart might be necessary to get a routine started.
 Young children might enjoy bright colors and stickers.
 A weekly reward for completing tasks will be a sure way to get your child to check off as many tasks as are listed.

 One thing that should not be on the chart would be finding the glasses.
 Your child’s glasses should have a special place where he knows where to get them.
 Keep a hard case in this place so he knows where to put the glasses when it’s time to go to bed at night.
 Make putting on glasses a logical step in the routine, maybe after getting dressed.
 When it’s decided when the glasses go on, then you can choose where to store them until they are ready to be worn.

 Get Teachers, Coaches, and Other Adults on Board

-Getting your children to wear their glasses faithfully is more than just a pipe dream.
+Getting your children to wear their glasses faithfully is more than a pipe dream.
 It’s as important as feeding them a healthy diet or getting them to the doctor when they are sick.
-It’s a way of making sure that certain conditions in their bodies that are preventing complete wellness do not get worse.
-Completely disregarding a diagnosis, ignoring a lens prescription, and letting them get away with not wearing their glasses could lead to blindness.
+Completely disregarding a diagnosis, ignoring a lens prescription, and letting them get away with not wearing their glasses could lead to diminished vision.
 Create a responsible child and set them up for success.

-If your child has not received a diagnosis for an eye condition, but you suspect he might have something going on behind those eyelids that isn’t right, consider downloading the Kids Vision Check app.
+If your child has not been diagnosed with an eye condition, but you suspect he might have something going on behind those eyelids that isn’t right, consider downloading the Kids Vision Check app.
 You’ll quickly get through a simple screening that will help determine if you should seek additional care for his eyesight.